temporalio/documentation/docs/node/signals.md

   return {
     signals: {
-      // Unblock main by resolving the awaited Promise unblock(): void {
+      // Unblock execute by resolving the awaited Promise unblock(): void {
         if (unblock !== undefined) {
           unblock();